neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

   then a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html)
   is created that represents the same data, but mapped to the [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html).
 2. Writing multiphysics feedback fields in/out of OpenMC's internal cell and material representations.
-  So, if OpenMC represents cell temperature as `std::vector<double>` (it doesn't but assume it does for pedagogical reasons), this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing temperature and writing into OpenMC's internal vectors.
+  In other words, if OpenMC represents cell temperature as `std::vector<double>` (it doesn't, but assume it does for pedagogical reasons), this involves reading from a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) representing temperature and writing into OpenMC's internal data structures.
 A similar process occurs for density feedback.

 Cardinal developers have an intimate knowledge of how OpenMC stores its tally results,